-In the PTU head's annual evaluations and in the third-year review, the criteria for promotion to associate professor and for tenure described by the Guidelines and the Mathematics, Science, and Social Studies Education Bylaws will be emphasized to the faculty member.
+In the PTU head's annual evaluations and in the mentoring committee's third year review, the criteria for promotion to associate professor and for tenure described by the Guidelines and the Mathematics and Science Education By-Laws will be emphasized to the faculty member.

-The Department of Mathematics, Science, and Social Studies Education believes that the professional development of each faculty member is an important joint responsibility.
+The Department of Mathematics and Science Education believes that the professional development of each faculty member is an important joint responsibility.
 For newly appointed assistant professors, a mentoring committee is highly recommended and will consist of at least three faculty mentors.
 The PTU Head in consultation with the faculty member will approve the mentoring committee.
-The purpose of the mentoring committee is to advise the faculty member on matters of research and teaching, review his/her progress, and recommend activities for progress toward promotion and tenure.
+The purpose of the mentoring committee is to advise the faculty member on matters of research and teaching, review his/her progress, recommend activities for progress toward promotion and tenure, and submit an annual review to the PTU Head.
 For faculty seeking promotion to Professor, the mentoring committee is optional and its existence determined by the individual faculty member in consultation with the PTU head.
 Any mentor assignment can change upon agreement among the faculty member, the mentor, and the PTU Head.
+It will be the responsibility of the Personnel and Professional Development committee to be responsive to concerns that may develop with the mentoring process.